MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562.
 Feel free to DM or ping me in the [Jötunn discord](https://discord.gg/DdUt6g7gyA)

 ## Changelog
+0.8.0
+- Added a history of the last viewed pages between search and recipes.
+The default hotkeys to navigate the history are RightArrow and LeftArrow
+- Added the option to remove items from the last viewed list by middle clicking.
+The mouse button can be changed in the config
+- Added a option option to set the mouse button for item cheating
+- Added a config option to disable the last viewed list
+- Added a config option to rename the attached tab
+- Added a visual separation between the last viewed list and the item view
+- Added item count on filter button hover and disable filter with zero items
+- Fixed double recipes where shown for some items
+- Fixed quick recipe selection was not working in Auga
+- Fixed hotkeys were pressed while typing in the search field
+- Disabled some Dvergr weapons that could not be disabled automatically
+- Improved performance of items with a lot of recipes

 0.7.6
 - Fixed compatibility with Valheim 0.212.6 (Mistlands).
 This versions still works with the stable release as well